How to Install LEMP Stack on Ubuntu 24.04 Server/Desktop

 Step 1: Update Software Packages

-Before we install the LEMP stack, it’s a good practice to update repository and software packages by running the following commands on your Ubuntu 18.04 OS.
+Before we install the LEMP stack, it’s a good practice to update the repository and software packages by running the following commands on your Ubuntu 24.04 OS.

 Step 2: Install Nginx Web Server

-Nginx is a high performance web server and very popular these days.
+Nginx is a high-performance web server and is very popular these days.
 It also can be used as a reverse proxy and caching server.
-Enter this command to install Nginx Web server.
+Enter the following command to install Nginx Web server.

 sudo apt install nginx

-After it’s installed, we can enable Nginx to auto start when Ubuntu is booted by running the following command.
+After it’s installed, we can enable Nginx to auto-start at boot time by running the following command.

 sudo systemctl enable nginx